Menu

 What should I expect during recovery?

-Following your surgery at Aesthera Plastic Surgery, it’s common to experience some swelling and bruising in both the donor site (where the excess fat was removed) and the recipient site (the breasts).
+Following your breast implant surgery at Aesthera Plastic Surgery, it’s common to experience some swelling and bruising in both the donor site (where the excess fat was removed) and the recipient site (the breasts).
 You will be advised to wear a special bra and compression garments to aid in healing after the procedure.